ualib/agda-algebras/algebras.lagda.rst

 Birkhoff's theorem
 ---------------------

-It follows from :numref:`Obs %s <obs 12>` that every equational class is a variety.
+It follows from :numref:`Obs %s <obs 13>` that every equational class is a variety.
 The converse is Birkhoff's celebrated HSP theorem which we present next.

 The statement and proof we give here is the same as that of Theorem 4.41 in Cliff Bergman's textbook :cite:`Bergman:2012`.
-It is this statement and proof that we will formalize in Agda in the ``birkhoff`` module of the `agda-ualib`_ (see :numref:`birkhoffs theorem in agda`).
+It is this statement and proof that we will formalize in Agda in the `birkhoff module`_ of the agda-ualib_ (see :numref:`birkhoffs theorem in agda`).

 .. proof:theorem::